ZuyiI/income-expenditure-analysis/README.md

 # income-expenditure-analysis

 This repository contains an exploratory data analysis (EDA) of the Filipino Family Income and Expenditure Survey (FIES) data, as provided by the Philippine Statistics Authority (PSA).
 The FIES is a comprehensive nationwide survey conducted every three years, offering valuable insights into the economic well-being of Filipino households.
-This project delves into a subset of the FIES dataset, comprising over 40,000 observations and 60 variables, to uncover trends and relationships between socio-demographic characteristics and household financial patterns.
+This analysis delves into a subset of the FIES dataset, comprising over 40,000 observations and 60 variables, to uncover trends and relationships between socio-demographic characteristics and household financial patterns.

 ## Dataset